Madhura Raja Review: A Triple Strong Entertainer That Ticks The Correct Boxes!

 Performances

 Mammootty's ability to bring back the characters from the past is unmatchable.
 He portrays Raja in a scintillating way, bringing back the peculiar mannerisms of the character with utmost precision.
 His energy and screen presence are simply amazing.
 It is pure delight to see him in such massy roles.
 Nothing much has to be said about his performance in the emotional sequences as he scores heavily like ever.
 Jagapathi Babu, who plays the main villain, puts up a convincing performance.
 Jai plays a crucial role and he does his part pretty well.
 Anusree, Mahima Nambiar, Anna Reshma Rajan and Poorna play pivotal roles.
 Salim Kumar scores in many of the sequences.
 Siddique has also played an important role.
-Ramesh Pisharody, Narein, Balachandran Chullikkad, Noby etc., are also a part of the star cast.
+Nedumudi Venu, Vijayaraghavan, Aju Varghese, Ramesh Pisharody, Narein, Balachandran Chullikkad, Noby etc., are also a part of the star cast.

 Other Aspects